gordonwatts/hep-programming-hints/awkward-hints.md

 ## Numpy Operations that *just work*

 - `numpy` has a dispatch mechanism which allows some `numpy` functions to work on awkward arrays.
+But as a general rule, the arrays must be `numpy-like` even if they are awkward - that is, not awkward/jagged!
   - For example, `np.stack` works as expected on awkward arrays.
 And the rules for `np.stack` are the same for awkward arrays - you need a 2D array, not a jagged array (it can be awkward type, but it must be effectively 2D).
-- `ak.stack` does not exist and will cause an error!
+- `ak.stack` does not exist and its used will cause an undefined symbol error!

+## Some Other Notes

+From previous mistakes made by LLM's:

+- `ak.fill_like(array, value)` - the value must be a numeric value (like a float or integer), not a string.
+It will return an array with the same structure as `array`, but with `value` in each occupied position.

 ---